-JEMERGENCY OPERATION IN CLOUDS
+EMERGENCY OPERATION IN CLOUDS

 If the engine-driven vacuum pump fails in flight, the standby attitude indicator will not be accurate.
 The pilot must then rely on the attitude and heading information (from the AHRS) shown on the PFD indicators.
-With valid HDG or GPS/NAV and blind turn coordinator inputs, autopilot operation will not be affected.
+With valid HDG or GPS/NAV inputs, autopilot operation will not be affected.